Mt. San Antonio College

 Equivalent to the completion of twelfth (12th) grade and two (2) full-time years of general office clerical experience or one (1) full-time equivalent year of experience in a public safety or law enforcement agency dispatch center.

 License(s) & Other Requirements:

-1. Possession of and ability to maintain a valid California Drivers License.
+1. Possession of, or ability to obtain, a valid California Drivers License by time of appointment

-Must possess mobility to work in the field; strength, stamina, and mobility to perform medium to heavy physical work, to operate varied farming and horticulture tools and equipment, and to operate a motor vehicle and visit various College sites; vision to read printed materials and a computer screen and hearing and speech to communicate in person and over the telephone.
-The job involves fieldwork requiring frequent walking in operational areas to identify problems or hazards.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate above-mentioned tools and equipment.
-Positions in this classification bend, stoop, kneel, reach, and climb to perform work and inspect work sites.
-Incumbents must possess the ability to lift, carry, push, and pull materials and objects, typically weighing 50 pounds, and occasionally heavier weights with the use of proper equipment.
+Must possess mobility to work in a standard office setting and use standard office equipment, including a computer and telephone; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
+This is primarily a sedentary office classification although standing and walking between work areas may be required.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
+Incumbents in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
+Incumbents must possess the ability to lift, carry, push, and pull materials and objects up to 20 pounds.

 Instructions re: Confidential Letter of Recommendation: